Chipper Vs Wedge: Critical Differences Golfers Must Know

 Chipping is easily one of the most challenging shots to master in golf.
-It calls for finesse in your swing, precision in delivery, imagination, and perhaps even some guts.
-It’s common to see golfers struggle with their short game owing to the expertise it demands.
+It calls for finesse in your swing, precision in delivery, imagination, and perhaps at times, even some guts.

 The chipper was invented in 1997 by Larry J. White.
 It simplifies green-side chipping in that you don’t need to stand in a chipping stance and make a chipping motion.
 Just address the ball the way you would a putt and make an exaggerated putting stroke.

 This makes it easier for the golfer to hit chip shots allowing for better chest-to-grip control over the ball to loft it up more easily and efficiently.
+The design of a chipper allows you to hit otherwise delicate chip shots with relative ease.

-The stance is the same as when you are putting, which allows for more control and consistency around the greens.
+Keep in mind, your stance is the same as when you are putting, which allows for more control and consistency around the greens.

 What Is a Golf Wedge?

-Wedges have high lofts and short shafts, along with heavy club heads.
-All these features help the player in hitting precision shots around the green or relatively close to it.
+A wedge is an essential club that’s part of the irons.
+They have high lofts and short shafts, along with heavy club heads.
+All these features help in hitting precision shots around the green or relatively close to it.

-The primary aim while using a wedge is to loft the golf ball up in the air so it lands at a steeper angle and stops quickly, preferably with a backspin.
+The primary aim while using a wedge is to loft the ball up in the air so it lands at a steeper angle and stops quickly, preferably with a backspin.

 The sole of a wedge is also modified to allow the player to hit shots from a variety of spots, such as hazards, soft or tight lies, sand bunkers, muddy lies, etc.

-4 Common Kinds of Golf Wedges
+4 Common Types of Golf Wedges

 Golf wedges are generally classified into four kinds.
 Let’s discuss each.